 While living in Los Angeles, Susan wrote the story for and produced a short film, which later won awards at the Houston International Film Festival and the Seabrook Film Festival.
 In 2002, she moved to London to further explore professional theater.
 While in London, her stage adaptation of Nikolai Gogol’s “The Nose” was performed at the Royal Academy of Dramatic Art’s George Bernard Shaw Theatre; and, scenes from her play The Prisoner: Princess Elizabeth were performed at HMS Tower of London.
 She returned home to the U.S. in 2005.
 In 2007, she was the line producer of the Emmy Award nominated Civil War short film Now & Forever Yours: Letters to an Old Soldier.

 Susan has several short stories published, one of which, "The Cask", was made into an award winning short film.
 "The Cask" was republished in the Camden Park Press anthology Quoth the Raven, which won Best Anthology of 2018 in a readers' poll and was on the preliminary ballot for the Bram Stoker Awards.
-Susan has two feature length screenplays in development and her debut novel will be released in October 2019.
+Susan has two feature length screenplays in development and her second novel will be released in February 2020.